The Importance of Therapy for Substance Abuse Treatment

 Studies show there’s a deep link between mental health issues and substance use disorder.
 In particular, trauma and addiction have an incredibly close link.
 The majority of people with an addiction have suffered severe trauma, either recently or in their childhood.
 Sometimes mental health issues and addiction are so closely intertwined that the care provided should reflect this dual diagnosis.

 Dual diagnosis is the term for someone having a mental health disorder as well as a substance use issue.
 While mental illness is a common risk factor for addiction, some conditions in particular such as depression, anxiety and obsessive-compulsive disorder, are particularly common among those with a drug addiction.
 In each case, drug abuse either stems from a lack of treatment for the underlying condition or is an attempt to treat the condition itself.

 This connection is why it’s so important to focus on therapy and underlying conditions during addiction treatment.
 Shame-oriented treatment and a simple focus on abstinence set people up to relapse by failing to help them.
 By helping people untangle and overcome the underlying conditions in their lives, it becomes possible to help them achieve an enduring recovery.

 Paying for Rehab After Work

-Recovery at the Crossroads is one of the top rehabilitation facilities in New Jersey for both drug and alcohol treatment.
-Whether you need alcohol rehab or struggle with drug abuse, we’re ready to help you complete treatment and recovery.
+Recovery at the Crossroads is one of the top rehabilitation facilities in New Jersey for both alcohol and drug addiction treatments.
+Whether you need alcoholism rehab or struggle with drug abuse, we’re ready to help you complete treatment and recovery.
 Take the first step today.
 Call our admission hotline at 888-342-3881 to join our evening therapy sessions and become part of a recovery-minded community.